Establish Basic Cyber Hygiene Through a Managed Service Provider (MSP)

 In CIS Controls V7.1, CIS introduced a new prioritization scheme called Implementation Groups (IGs):

-- IG1 is the definition of basic cyber hygiene and represents a standard duty of care for all organizations.
+- IG1 is the definition of basic cyber hygiene and represents an emerging minimum standard of information security for all enterprises.

 - IG2 prescribes what has to be done for more sensitive components of an organization depending upon the services and information they handle.